Drake Nugent: Stanford

 Nugent played college football for Stanford from 2019 to 2022.
 He started 24 consecutive games at center for the 2021 and 2022 Stanford Cardinal football teams.
 He was also selected twice as a Pac-12 Academic Honor Roll player in 2021 and 2022.

 Michigan

 In December 2022, Nugent entered the NCAA transfer portal and accepted an offer from the University of Michigan.

 In 2023, following his transfer, Nugent started all 15 games at center for Michigan’s national championship team.
 Nugent was voted First-team All-Big Ten and was a Rimington Trophy finalist.

 Professional career

 On April 27, 2024, Nugent signed with the San Francisco 49ers as an undrafted free agent.
 He was waived on August 27, and re-signed to the practice squad.
 He signed a reserve/future contract on January 6, 2025.

 On August 26, 2025, Nugent was waived by the 49ers as part of final roster cuts and re-signed to the practice squad the next day.
+On January 20, 2026, he signed a reserve/futures contract with San Francisco.

+On August 30, 2026, Nugent was waived by the 49ers as part of final roster cuts and re-signed to the practice squad the next day.